Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-dump-restore.md

 From your workstation you don't always have a good bandwidth.
 From our infrastructure, data transfers will be way faster.

-You need to install the MySQL CLI tools in the one-off before executing `mysqldump` or `mysql`:
+You need to install the MySQL® CLI tools in the one-off before executing `mysqldump` or `mysql`:

 ```bash
 $ scalingo --app my-app run bash